bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

   public CustomTurtle(int x, int y, World w, Color body, Color shell, int w, int h)

-.. |Color| raw:: html

-   <a href= "https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html" target="_blank">Color</a>

 You will use the constructor(s) to create the CustomTurtles below.
-You can specify colors like Color.red by using the |Color| class in Java.
+You can specify colors like Color.red by using the `Color <https://docs.oracle.com/javase/7/docs/api/java/awt/Color.html>`_ class in Java.

 1. Create a large 150x200 (width 150 and height 200) CustomTurtle with a green body (Color.green) and a blue shell (Color.blue) at position (150,300)